sushma068999/calculator-app-py/README.md

 # Calculator App:
-A simple app built using Python and Tkinter.
+A simple calculator app built using Python and Tkinter.

 ## Features:
 - Addition